EricajKane/ericajkane.github.io/Geneseo Research Posters/README.md

 ## Posters used to Present Findings at the Association for Psychological Science (2017, 2018)
- * Role of Faculty Support in the College Adjustment of Underrepresented Students: A Climate Study (2017)
+#### Role of Faculty Support in the College Adjustment of Underrepresented Students: A Climate Study (2017)
+- Looked at how 532 respondents rated the importance of different factors of faculty support, the amount they experienced those factors, and the amount they’ve adjusted to college.
+Students were split into minority and majority groups based on racial/ethnic background and sexual orientation.
+Mixed ANOVA tests were run in SPSS on the importance of faculty support factors and the amount they were experienced.
+Correlation analysis was also conducted on the experienced faculty support factors and college adjustment outcomes.

- * Attachment, Hookup Motives, and Situational Context as Predictors of Reactions to Hookups (2018)
+ #### Attachment, Hookup Motives, and Situational Context as Predictors of Reactions to Hookups (2018)
+ - Leveraged SPSS with the Process add-on to analyze data from 270 participants.
+Examined the correlations between attachment orientation, motives for hooking up, and reactions to their most recent hookup.
+This indicated that sexual motives may act as mediators between attachment orientation and reactions after hookups.
+Utilized Process to run the OLS regressions and bootstrapping analyses that revealed the shapes and strengths of the mediation relationships.